AryanBansal-launch/personalize_try/SETUP_GUIDE.md

 2. **Navigate to**: Content → Your Stack → Content
 3. **Verify**:
    - You see "Personalized Content" content type
-   - You see 5 entries:
+   - You see 3 entries:
      - Welcome to Our Platform
      - Welcome US Users
      - Welcome UK Users
-     - Welcome Adult Users
-     - Welcome Senior Users

 **✅ Checkpoint**: If you see the entries, proceed to Step 4.